allinbits/dither.chat/packages/indexer-search/README.md

-# Indexer Feed
+# Indexer Search

 This is a mini-indexer that parses feed data and inserts it into the database.

 ## Messages

-These are the messages / memos this service is parsing.
+This service should specifically listen for all message types from `dither.`

 ```
-dither.Post
-dither.Reply
+dither.
 ```

 ## Tech